fpereiro/proof/notes.md

    - 2arg e and 1arg e are not called by other functions.
    - 3arg e1 is for internal use of 3arg e, and 1arg e1 is for internal use of 1arg e.

-1arg e (taken as a whole together with 1arg e1) goes back to the leftmost of the tape and then goes right, erasing all E-squares from left to right until it finds the first blank E-square.
+1arg e (taken as a whole together with 1arg e1)
+   1) go to the leftmost of the tape
+   2) go right, erasing all E-squares from left to right
+   3) until it finds the first blank E-square.

+3arg e (taken as a whole with 3arg e1 and f)
+   1) go to the leftmost of the tape
+   2) go right until finding either the 3arg or two blanks in a row.
+   3-1) if it finds the 3rd argument, it will be deleted and -> 1arg.
+   3-2) if it finds two blanks in a row, it advances one more position and -> 2arg.

-3arg e (taken as a whole with 3arg e1 and f) goes to the leftmost of the tape, then starts going right until finding either the 3arg or two blanks in a row.
-If 3arg is found, it will be deleted and -> 1arg.
-If two blanks in a row are found, it advances one more position and -> 2arg.
+2arg e (taken as a whole with 3arg e)
+   1) go to the leftmost of the tape
+   2) go right until finding either the 3arg or two blanks in a row 3-1) if it finds the 3rd argument, it will be deleted and 2arg e will be called again with the same arguments.

-2arg e (taken as a whole with 3arg e) goes to the leftmost of the tape, then starts going right until finding either the 3arg or two blanks in a row.
-If 3arg is found, it will be deleted and 2arg e will be called again with the same arguments.
-If two blanks in a row are found, it advances one more position and -> 2arg.
-While 3arg e deletes only the first 3arg it sees, 2arg e will delete all such symbols from the tape until two blanks are found.
+   3-2) if it finds two blanks in a row, it advances one more position and -> 2arg.

+Note: while 3arg e deletes only the first 3arg it sees, 2arg e will delete all such symbols from the tape until two blanks are found.

 ## pe (print at the end)